full-size luxury saloon

 How much does the Tesla Model S cost per mile in the UK?

-At a standard home tariff of 28p/kWh, the Tesla Model S costs approximately 8.8p per mile.
+At a standard home tariff of 26.1p/kWh (the Ofgem price cap rate for July–September 2026), the Tesla Model S costs approximately 8.2p per mile.
 On an overnight EV tariff at 7p/kWh, this drops to 2.2p per mile.

 What is the real-world range of the Tesla Model S?